Asphyx: History

-The band was formed in 1987 by Bob Bagchus and Tony Brookhuis.
-Joost was picked up for vocals and bass, but was replaced by Chuck Colli after the release of the first demo Carnage Remains.
-This line-up released the Enter the Domain demo after, which Eric Daniels was found as a second guitarist.
-In March 1989, Colli was replaced by Theo Loomans and the band recorded the Crush the Cenotaph demo.
-Brookhuis then left the band and the remaining three recorded Embrace the Death, an album which was never released because of label problems.
+Bob Bagchus and Tony Brookhuis formed the band in 1987.
+Joost was recruited for vocals and bass, but was replaced with Chuck Colli after the release of the first demo, Carnage Remains.
+This line-up released the Enter the Domain demo, after which Eric Daniels joined as a second guitarist.
+In March 1989, Theo Loomans replaced Colli and the band recorded the Crush the Cenotaph demo.
+Brookhuis left the band and the remaining three recorded Embrace the Death, an album that went unreleased because of label problems.

-After leaving Pestilence in the early 1990s, Martin van Drunen joined Asphyx and the band signed to Century Media Records.
-After the release of their first album, The Rack, they went on a European tour with Entombed, followed by a tour with Bolt Thrower and Benediction in 1992.
-Shortly after the recording of the second album, Last One on Earth, van Drunen left the band, to be replaced by Ron van der Pol.
-Eventually Bagchus left the band as well and was replaced by Sander van Hoof.
+After leaving Pestilence in the early 1990s, Martin van Drunen joined Asphyx, and the band signed to Century Media Records.
+After the release of their first album, The Rack, they toured Europe with Entombed, followed by a tour with Bolt Thrower and Benediction in 1992.
+Shortly after recording the second album, Last One on Earth, van Drunen left the band, to be replaced with Ron van der Pol.
+Bagchus left the band too and Sander van Hoof replaced him.

-In 1994 the band released its third, self-titled album, disbanding shortly afterward.
+In 1994, the band released its third, self-titled album, disbanding shortly after.
 In 1995, Loomans and Bagchus reformed Asphyx and recorded God Cries.
-Around the same time, the album Embrace the Death (which was recorded in 1990) was released, and the band broke up again.
-In 1998, Loomans died unexpectedly after a train struck his car (with circumstances suggesting an act of suicide).
-Later, Soulburn was founded by Bagchus and Daniels, in collaboration with Pentacle singer and bassist Wannes Gubbels.
+Around the same time, the album Embrace the Death (recorded in 1990) was released, and the band broke up again.
+In 1998, Loomans died after a train struck his car (with circumstances suggesting an act of suicide).
+Later, Bagchus and Daniels founded Soulburn in collaboration with Pentacle singer and bassist Wannes Gubbels.
 The group recorded and released Feeding on Angels.
 In 1999, they renamed the project Asphyx and recorded the On the Wings of Inferno album with the same line up.
-However, Asphyx disbanded again in 2000.
+Asphyx disbanded again in 2000.

-In January 2007, the band re-united with van Drunen, Gubbels, Paul Baayens and Bagchus.
-They did not intend to record a new album, but focused only on live performances.
-However, in January 2008, they recorded a cover of a Celtic Frost song and a new song called "Death...The Brutal Way".
-In July 2008, they announced that new material was being prepared.
+In January 2007, the band reunited with van Drunen, Gubbels, Paul Baayens and Bagchus.
+They did not intend to record a new album, but focused on live performances.
+In January 2008, they recorded a cover of a Celtic Frost song and a new song called "Death...The Brutal Way".
+In July 2008, they announced that they were preparing new material.
 Death...The Brutal Way was released in June 2009 by Century Media.
-It was released in North America by Ibex Moon Records on 18 August 2009, quickly becoming the distributor's best seller.
+It was released in North America by Ibex Moon Records on 18 August 2009, becoming the distributor's best seller.

-On 30 November 2011 Asphyx finished recording on their eighth studio album entitled Deathhammer which was set to be released on 27 February 2012 in Europe and 28 February 2012 in North America via Century Media Records.
+On 30 November 2011, Asphyx finished recording their eighth studio album, Deathhammer, set to be released on 27 February 2012 in Europe and 28 February 2012 in North America via Century Media Records.

-In March 2014, founding member Bob Bagchus parted ways from the band and leaving the band with no original members.
-He was replaced by Stefan Hüskens as the new drummer.
+In March 2014, founding member Bob Bagchus departed the band, leaving the group with no original members.
+Drummer Stefan Hüskens replaced him.

-On 14 October 2015, Asphyx made an announcement they are working on a new album at the end of November for the long-awaited Deathhammer follow up and begin their first tour at Latin America.
+On 14 October 2015, Asphyx announced that they were working on a new album at the end of November to follow up Deathhammer, and would begin their first tour at Latin America.